edkreuk/FMD_FRAMEWORK/README.md

 Download the three files
 - FMD_deployment.json : Contains all definitions to create all artifacts for the FMD_FRAMEWORK (Input for the notebook below)
-- NB_FMD_DEPLOYMENT_MULTI_ENV.ipynb : Creates all artifacts for the FMD_FRAMEWORK within Fabric Data Platform(baed on your configuration)
+- NB_FMD_DEPLOYMENT_MULTI_ENV.ipynb : Creates all artifacts for the FMD_FRAMEWORK within Fabric Data Platform (based on your configuration)
-- NB_FMD_DEPLOYMENT_UTILS.ipynb: Contains all definition to Creates all artifacts to your local machine.
+- NB_FMD_DEPLOYMENT_UTILS.ipynb: Contains all definitions to create all artifacts to your local machine.

 or